apache/skywalking-python/docs/en/setup/Container.md

 # ... build your Python application
 ```

 You could start your Python application with `CMD`.
+The Python image already sets an entry point `ENTRYPOINT ["sw-python"]`.

-For example - `CMD ['gunicorn', 'app.wsgi']`
+For example - `CMD ['run', '-p', 'gunicorn', 'app.wsgi']`
+**`-p` is always needed when using with Gunicorn/uWSGI** -> This will be translated to `sw-python run -p gunicorn app.wsgi`

 You don't need to care about enabling the SkyWalking Python agent manually,
 it should be adopted and bootstrapped automatically through the `sw-python` CLI.

-[Environment variables](Configuration.md) can be provided to customize the agent behavior.
+[Environment variables](Configuration.md) should be provided to customize the agent behavior.

 ### Build an image from the dockerfile